kDanik/scala-kuva/README.md

 ## Color types

 The library contains implementations for three color formats: **RGB(A)**, **HSL(A)**, and **HSV(A)**.
-These formats can be converted between each other and can also be converted to java.awt.Color.
+These color types are immutable and can be converted between each other.
+Additionally, they can also be converted to java.awt.Color and created from it

 ## Immutable image

-This library uses an immutable image for all image operations.
-The immutable image can be created from a java.awt.image.BufferedImage and also converted to it.

-The base of the immutable image is a two-dimensional vector of immutable Pixels.
+For all image operations in this library own implementation of the immutable image is used.
+The Immutable image simply wraps two-dimensional Vector of immutable Pixels, offering some useful operations to work with it in functional way.

+It can also be converted to java.awt.image.BufferedImage and created from it.

 ## Color and image manipulation

-There are various operations that can be applied to images and colors.
-Currently, the library has implementations for most popular grayscale algorithms, blend modes, binarization, and more.
+This library contains implementation for various color and image operations.
+For example: most grayscale algorithms, many blend modes, binarization, resizing with different algorithms, croping and more.

 This initial image will be used to demonstrate the effects of the different operations.